-The initial probationary period is [WAC 296-05-015(22)]:
+The initial probationary period is [WAC 296-05-015(22)]: The initial probationary period for Cosmetologist shall be the first 600 hours of employment as an apprentice.

-A. the period following the apprentice's registration into the program.
+- A. The period following the apprentice's registration into the program.
 An initial probationary period must not be longer than twenty percent of the term of the entire apprenticeship, or longer than a year from the date the apprenticeship is registered.
-The WSATC can grant exemptions for longer initial probationary periods if required by law.

-B. the period in which the WSATC or the supervisor of apprenticeship may terminate an apprenticeship agreement at the written request by any affected party.
+The WSATC can grant exemptions for longer initial probationary periods if required by law. - B. The period in which the WSATC or the supervisor of apprenticeship may terminate an apprenticeship agreement at the written request by any affected party.
 The sponsor or the apprentice may terminate the agreement without a hearing or stated cause.
 An appeal process is not available to apprentices in their initial probationary period.